TamperBench: Systematically Stress-Testing LLM Safety Under Fine-Tuning and Tampering

 \subsection{Tamper Attack Suite}

-Within this threat-model framework, \tamperbench instantiates tampering via a suite of weight-space and representation-space attacks (Figure~\ref{fig:tamper-bench-suite}).
-In the weight space, benign full fine-tuning and benign LoRA on ostensibly harmless or domain-specific data model accidental misuse \citep{qi2024finetuning, che2025model}.
-Harmful full fine-tuning, harmful LoRA, and multilingual fine-tuning~\citep{poppi-multilingual-2025} on jailbreak or uncensored datasets capture overt malicious tampering \citep{che2025model}.
-Covert malicious tampering is instantiated through backdoor-style, style-modulation, and competing-objectives jailbreak tuning with 98\% of the dataset being benign and 2\% being harmful~\citep{halawicovert2024, murphy2025jailbreaktuningmodelsefficientlylearn}.
-In the representation space, latent embedding attacks perturb internal representations, preserving benign behavior but enabling harmful completions under hidden triggers \citep{schwinn2024revisiting}, providing a complementary axis of tampering.
+\tamperbench instantiates tampering via a suite of weight-space and representation-space attacks (Figure~\ref{fig:tamper-bench-suite}).
+In the weight space, benign full fine-tuning and benign LoRA on harmless or domain-specific data simulate accidental misuse \citep{qi2024finetuning, che2025model}.
+Harmful full fine-tuning, harmful LoRA, and multilingual fine-tuning~\citep{poppi-multilingual-2025} on jailbreak or uncensored datasets capture malicious tampering \citep{che2025model}. { Backdoor, style-modulation, and competing-objectives jailbreak-tuning methods are run with 100\% harmful data, reflecting the open-weight threat rather than the covert setting of the original works~\citep{halawicovert2024, murphy2025jailbreaktuningmodelsefficientlylearn}}.
+In the representation space, embedding attacks perturb internal representations to elicit harmful completions \citep{schwinn2024revisiting}.